Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Discussion

 The findings reveal that light, even when characterized by an equivalent total angular momentum $\sigma+\ell=0$, can exhibit diverse trajectories upon propagating through a gravitational field.
-In detail, an electromagnetic wave packet with a SAM $\sigma=0$ and and an intrinsic OAM $\ell=0$ is anticipated to adhere to the null geodesic, yielding a zero deviation angle $\theta_{0,0}=0$.
-In contrast, a wave packet with SAM $\sigma=1$ and intrinsic OAM $\ell=-1$ is predicted to diverge from this path, displaying a deviation angle $\theta_{1,-1}\sim -3GM\lambda/2\pi r_0^2$.
+In detail, an electromagnetic wave packet with a spin $\sigma=0$ and and an intrinsic orbital angular momentum $\ell=0$ is anticipated to adhere to the null geodesic, yielding a zero deviation angle $\theta_{0,0}=0$.
+In contrast, a wave packet with spin $\sigma=1$ and intrinsic orbital angular momentum $\ell=-1$ is predicted to diverge from this path, displaying a deviation angle $\theta_{1,-1}\sim -3GM\lambda/2\pi r_0^2$.
 Hence, despite sharing the same total angular momentum, the propagation paths of light can vary, indicating a non-zero separation angle.

-The intrinsic OAM of vortex light is characterized as a phase factor $\psi\propto \exp (i\ell\phi)$ in its electromagnetic wave packet, with $\ell\phi$ indicating the dependence on the spatial distribution of its wave packet.
-Our findings indicate that, when coupled to gravity, the intrinsic OAM of light might not align with its SAM.
+The intrinsic orbital angular momentum of vortex light is characterized as a phase factor $\psi\propto \exp (i\ell\phi)$ in its electromagnetic wave packet, with $\ell\phi$ indicating the dependence on the spatial distribution of its wave packet.
+Our findings indicate that, when coupled to gravity, the intrinsic orbital angular momentum of light might not align with its spin.
 This discrepancy suggests that the spatial distribution of the vortex light extends beyond a simple angular momentum representation, necessitating a more detailed examination of its wave packet characteristics.

+Tamburini et al. have demonstrated that light can manifest in vortex states with intrinsic orbital angular momentum when emitted from the vicinity of a rotating black hole \cite{Tamburini:2011tk}.
+Further investigations have shown that the trajectory of such vortex light can be influenced by the rotation of the black hole, as reported in subsequent studies \cite{Tamburini:2019vrf,PhysRevA.104.013718,andersson2023spin}.
+Consequently, in the strong gravitational fields surrounding compact stars and black holes, the gravitational OHE is expected to be modulated by the rotation of the gravitational source.
+This phenomenon could potentially offer a novel approach for observing the rotation of compact stars and black holes.